Eye examination: Slit-lamp examination

 The slit lamp also allows inspection of all the ocular media, from cornea to vitreous, plus magnified view of eyelids, and other external ocular related structures.
 Fluorescein staining of the tear film before slit lamp examination may reveal etiologies of the surface of the eye, such as corneal abrasions or keratitis due to herpes simplex viral infection.

 The binocular slit-lamp examination provides stereoscopic, dimensional and magnified view of the eye structures in striking detail, enabling exact anatomical diagnoses to be made for a variety of eye conditions.
 Specifically, it allows for assessment of height of elevation and indentation of the structures.

-Also ophthalmoscopy and gonioscopy examinations can also be performed through the slit lamp when combined with special lenses.
+Also ophthalmoscopy and gonioscopy examinations can be performed through the slit lamp when combined with special lenses.
 These exams help to see the specific structures, such as the retina and optic nerve, which is at the back of the eye, and the drainage system that controls the intraocular pressure, which is in the angle formed between the cornea and the iris.

 These lenses include the Goldmann 3-mirror lens, gonioscopy single-mirror/Zeiss 4-mirror lens for (ocular) anterior chamber angle structures and +90D lens, +78D lens and +66D lens the examination of retinal structures is accomplished.